Winter Cycling at Georgian Nordic Outdoor Activity Centre

 - Do not ride if the snow is too soft.
 As a general rule, if you have to get off and push your bike or have a hard time riding in a straight line, the snow is too soft and you should not ride.

 - Lights (front and rear) and bells are highly recommended

 - Winter cycling tires must be wider than 3.5″ and tire pressure must be less than 10 psi to help with traction and minimize damage on trails.

 - Give skiers a wide berth, always ride on the left side of the trails where possible

 - When crossing trails slow down, stop, and check for skiers, and do not ride in the classic ski tracks

 - Any questions?
 Read our FAQs about winter cycling.

-Check out this video of winter cycling at Georgian Nordic Outdoor Activity Club
+- 2016 Cycling at Georgian Nordic Outdoor Activity Club

 - 2021 Epic Fatbiking at Georgian Nordic Outdoor Activity Centre

 - 2021 Night Time fatbiking at Georgian Nordic Outdoor Activity Centre